Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-The WEI wasn’t very popular, and was hardly used professionally – but it was useful for the bragging rights after spending all of your savings on a brand new PC.
+The WEI wasn’t very popular, and was hardly used professionally.
+Still, it was useful for the bragging rights after spending all of your savings on a brand new PC.

-As it is with Microsoft though – the actual code for the index is still in Windows 10 and you can run the Windows System Assessment Tool via a simple command in the command prompt.
+As it is with Microsoft though, the actual code for the index is still in Windows 10.
+You can run the Windows System Assessment Tool via a simple command in the command prompt.

 To see what your WEI score is, all you have to do is follow these steps.
 Note that this works on both Windows 8 and 10.